 Envie un correo electronico a firstname.lastname@example.org para una copia de estos documentos.

 DWR's Office of the Tribal Policy Advisor, in conjunction with DWR’s Sustainable Groundwater Management Program, formed the SGMA Tribal Advisory Group (SGMA TAG) in 2015.
 This advisory group was established to bring DWR and California Native American Tribal governments and Tribal communities together to collaborate on outreach and engagement efforts associated with the implementation of SGMA.
-Members of the SGMA TAG meet to develop guidance documents, plan outreach events, and get updates on SGMA implementation across the State.
+Members of the SGMA TAG have assisted DWR in developing guidance documents, planning outreach events, and providing local updates on SGMA implementation across the state.

 SGMA TAG Meetings

-The SGMA TAG plans to meet quarterly to keep open engagement between DWR’s Sustainable Groundwater Management Program and TAG members.
-These meetings are specifically for Tribal Government Leaders, Tribal Representatives, and other Tribal Environmental and Cultural Resources Staff.
-RSVPs are by invite only; if you would like to be included, please contact DWR’s Tribal Policy Advisor, Anecita Agustinez, at: TribalPolicyAdvisor@water.ca.gov or Anecita.Agustinez@water.ca.gov.
+SGMA TAG meetings have been hosted by DWR specifically for Tribal Government Leaders, Tribal Representatives, and other Tribal Environmental and Cultural Resources Staff.
+If you have questions about participating in DWR's Tribal Advisory Group or other Tribal engagement efforts with DWR, please contact DWR’s Tribal Policy Advisor, Anecita Agustinez, at: TribalPolicyAdvisor@water.ca.gov or Anecita.Agustinez@water.ca.gov.